marcinp25/supply-chain-analysis/README.md

 ## Business Problem

 A global e-commerce company operates across 5 markets (Europe, LATAM, Pacific Asia, USCA, Africa) with 4 shipping modes.
-Despite investing in premium shipping options, delivery performance remained a persistent operational challenge.
 This project investigates **why deliveries are late, which areas are most affected, and what it costs the business.**

 ---